The name Genesis

 Etymology of the name Genesis

 Genesis is the Greek title of the first book of the Bible.
-It comes from the same stock as words such as gene, generation, genealogy and even words such as hydrogen and androgen, and was ultimately derived from the verb gignesthai, meaning to be born or to become.
+It comes from the same stock as words such as gene, generation, genealogy and even words such as hydrogen and androgen, and was ultimately derived from the verb γινομαι (ginomai), meaning to be or begin to be:

 Genesis and beginnings

 The name Genesis means Origin or Beginning, and beginnings are a big deal in Scriptures, although most of them are qualitative transitions rather than absolute beginnings.
 A 'beginning' in the Bible is usually some point on a complexity scale that is preceded by a period of convergence of certain pre-beginning elements, and succeeded by a period of divergence of post-beginning elements.
 Think of Adam, for instance.
 First there is dust of the earth (pre-beginning elements), then God brings some of it together (period of convergence), breathes into that compilation the breath of life, and Adam begins to be.
 After his beginning, Adam proceeds to produce offspring (post-beginning elements), which diverge in all directions and people the earth (period of divergence).

 The tower of Babel story is another example.
 First there are one-lipped people who converge upon Shinar, stack bricks until God drops the axe, and diverge language-wise.
 Another beautiful instance of this same structure occurs on the third creation day, where the lower body of water converges (in Hebrew: gathers into one place) so that dry land can be seen.
 The dry land subsequently begins to sprout vegetation.
 For a discussion of this passage, which obviously is not about low tide and shrubs, see our articles on Genesis 1 and the Chaotic Set Theory.